graylan0/gpt-llama-gui/README.md

 c.
 Type the following command to clone the repository:

 `git clone https://github.com/graylan0/gptgui/`

-Replace "username" with the username of the repository owner and "repository" with the name of the repository.
-d.
-Once the repository is cloned, navigate to the directory containing the repository.
-e.
-Run the Python script to start the GUI.

 ### Install PyTorch:

 PyTorch is a popular deep learning framework that can be used to build and train neural networks.
 To install PyTorch, follow these steps: